 - Qualifying both parts of the NREMT examination is compulsory.

-- Good stamina along with sound mental state is also obligatory.
+- Good stamina along with the sound mental state is also obligatory.

-- The candidates must also provide a lawful proof of their citizensip in the United States.
+- The candidates must also provide lawful proof of their citizenship in the United States.

 - Good communication skills in English should be possessed by the candidate.